aws-samples/openbanking-brazilian-auth-samples/README.md

 `Hello From Authorized API`

 Congratulations!
-You now have configured your API Gateway to authorize access based on JWT-based tokens issued by an external FAPI-compliant OIDC Provider.
+You have now configured your API Gateway to authorize access based on JWT-based tokens issued by an external FAPI-compliant OIDC Provider.

-# Cleaning UP
+## 3. Cleaning UP

 Run the following command: